 Implantation bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as some cramping.
 Some women do not even notice this so don’t worry if you are trying to get pregnant and don’t see it – you could still be pregnant.

-First Sign of Pregnancy: Delay/Difference in Menstruation:
+First Sign of Pregnancy: A Missed Period

 A delayed or missed period is the most common pregnancy symptom leading a woman to test for pregnancy.
 When you become pregnant, your next period should be missed.
 However, some women can bleed while they are pregnant, but typically this bleeding will be shorter or lighter than a normal period.

 Other Explanations: Excessive weight gain/loss, fatigue, hormonal problems, tension, stress, ceasing to take the birth control pill, illness or breastfeeding.

 Swollen or tender breasts is a pregnancy symptom which may begin as early as 1-2 weeks after conception.
 Women may notice changes in their breasts; they may be tender to the touch, sore, or swollen.